-Comprised of 164 layers of hand-forged and hand-welded Damascus steel, the cover of this edition of Centurion magazine hails originally (and perhaps surprisingly) from the daedal dial of a timepiece.
+The cover design of the latest edition of Centurion magazine hails originally (and perhaps surprisingly) from the daedal dial of a timepiece – comprised of 164 layers of hand-forged and hand-welded Damascus steel.

 The watch in question is the Sarek Akka– a monochrome creation by Gustafsson & Sjögren, or GoS watches.
 This partnership between two masters of their respective crafts, blade-smith Johan Gustafsson and watchmaker Patrik Sjögren, has yielded to date numerous immaculate watches through their shared passion for both art and tradition.
 They often draw from Scandinavian nature and history as inspiration for design elements in their devices – the Sarek Akka is no different.